Selena Gomez & the Scene: 2009–2010: Kiss & Tell and A Year Without Rain

 The album and subsequent singles were promoted mainly through televised performances and concert tours, much like with their previous album.
 Gomez & the Scene performed "Round & Round" live on shows such as America's Got Talent, Blue Peter, Daybreak, and MTV's The Seven, while performing "A Year Without Rain" on Good Morning America, The Ellen DeGeneres Show, and Lopez Tonight among other shows.
 On October 27, 2010, the band played an acoustic set for charity (UNICEF).
 They were also part of the Jingle Ball tour during December.
-In 2011, the band performed "A Year Without Rain" and won Favorite Breakout Artist on the Peoples Choice Awards, against Justin Bieber.
+In 2011, the band performed "A Year Without Rain" and won Favorite Breakout Artist on the Peoples Choice Awards.
 The album was further promoted through the band's A Year Without Rain Tour, which was both critically and commercially successful.
 During a backstage interview, Gomez remarked that she was conceptualizing the tour as far as stage and production and promised an amazing show with an "epic" stage for 2011.

-2011–2012: When The Sun Goes Down, hiatus, and split
+2011–2012: When the Sun Goes Down, hiatus, and split

 On February 15, 2011, Hollywood Records confirmed that a new album was in the works.
-Though the album was initially titled Otherside, it was later changed to When the Sun Goes Down. the album was released on June 28, 2011.
+The album was initially titled Otherside, but was later changed to When the Sun Goes Down.
+The album was released on June 28, 2011.
 The album expanded on the pop and dance elements found on the band's last album, and features a more electropop and synthpop sound.
 The album also explores organic instrumentation.
 The sound of the album was compared to recent releases by artists such as Kelly Clarkson among others.
 When the Sun Goes Down featured writing credits from writers and producers such as pop icon Britney Spears, pop singer Katy Perry, and Rock Mafia, among others.
 The album received a mixed reviews with the album's second single receiving a 4× Platinum certification from the RIAA.
 The record debuted at number 4 on the Billboard 200 with sales of 78,000 copies in its first week of release.
 This marked the highest first week sales for the band to date, outselling their first two albums by nearly 12,000 copies.
 As of 2012, When the Sun Goes Down has sold an estimated 642,000 copies in the US alone.